ShouryaBatra/ShouryaBatra/README.md

 ## About Me

-I'm a freshman at Homestead High school, currently pursuing my passion of programming and computer science.
+I'm a sophomore at Homestead High school, currently pursuing my passion of programming and computer science.

 Some hobbies I enjoy are coding, playing volleyball, and playing the Euphonium.